When to weigh LambPlus lambs? Check these tables.

 Each of these weights will then work towards improving the flocks accuracy percentage (Acc %) and therefore making the evaluations reflect the performance of the animals on the ground more accurately.

-When is the last date to weigh the lambs for my 40 days records?
+When is the last date to weigh the lambs for the 40 days records?

 - This table can be referenced by LambPlus breeders to work out the best time to weigh their lambs.